chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationtemplate_post.md

 ## Request body

-In the request body, supply the [synchronizationTemplate](../resources/synchronization_template.md) object to be created. `id`, `applicationId` and `factoryTag` properties are required.
-When no `schema` is provided with the template, default schema associated with `factoryTag` will be used.
+In the request body, supply the [synchronizationTemplate](../resources/synchronization_template.md) object to be created.
+The `id`, `applicationId` and `factoryTag` properties are required.
+When no `schema` is provided with the template, the default schema associated with the `factoryTag` property will be used.

 ### Response

-If successful, this method returns a `201 Created` response code and created [synchronizationTemplate](../resources/synchronization_template.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a [synchronizationTemplate](../resources/synchronization_template.md) object in the response body.

 ### Example